Tofuku-ji

 How do I get to Tofuku-ji from Kyoto Station?

-One stop on the JR Nara Line (2 min) or Keihan Line to Tofukuji Station, then a 10-minute walk.
-You can also walk from Kyoto Station in about 25 minutes through the old neighborhood.
+One stop on the JR Nara Line (2 minutes) or Keihan Line to Tofukuji Station, then a 10-minute walk south.
+You can also walk from Kyoto Station in about 25 minutes through old neighborhoods.
+From Higashiyama, the temple is a 20-minute walk south along the Kamogawa river.
+By city bus, take #208 from Kyoto Station to 'Tofukuji' bus stop.

 ⭐ Reviews